yubaoliu/VisualizeGeometry/README.md

 # About

-Calculate and visualize Quaternion and Rotation matrix using Euler Angle.
+Calculate and visualize Quaternion and Rotation matrix using Euler Angle (yaw, pitch, roll).

 # How to use

-## Requrement
+## Requirement

 - Pangolin
 - Eigen